lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 Having headers is fantastic from a documentation point of view, but the evils of duplication makes can make them unwieldy as well as informative.
 Swift leans on Header generation[^header-generation] and access control to automate the process of generating an Interface from the Implementation itself.
 Implementation details don't need to be leaked and API stubs don't need to be copy-pasted between ```.h``` and ```.m```

-The implementation of both State and Behaviour become considerably 'cheaper' to write, re-write and update.
-Classes require a fraction of the number of characters and lines-of-code to achieve the same results in terms of defining Properties and Methods to their Objective-C bretheren[^documentation-loc].
+The implementation of both State and Behavior become considerably 'cheaper' to write, re-write and update.
+Classes require a fraction of the number of characters and lines-of-code to achieve the same results in terms of defining Properties and Methods to their Objective-C brethren[^documentation-loc].
 By making the time taken to write and re-write a Class significantly easier, a great deal of the resistance of decomposing Classes into smaller and more testable Units is removed.
 The Units become smaller and easier to test, revising code becomes easier as part of a virtuous circle.

 ### Metaprogramming & Dynamism